Oghma-Infinium/Vagabond/Documentation/CONFIG.md

  3. **[NoDelete] Skyrim Priority My Setting**: These are my personal settings for [Skyrim Priority](https://www.nexusmods.com/skyrimspecialedition/mods/50129).
 If you wish to edit this to accomodate for your PC specs, please read the `PriorityMod.toml` file within the mod.
       > If you have no clue how to edit this file, do not touch this mod.

  4. **ENB Preset Options:** By default, the list comes with Bjorn ENB enabled.
-Under the `ENB Preset Options` separator, you may untick the Bjorn ENB mod and enable **one** of the 3 optional ENBs depending on what you prefer.
+Under the `ENB Preset Options` separator, you may untick the `Bjorn ENB` mod and enable **one** of the 3 optional ENBs depending on what you prefer.

 ## Patreon DLSS and ENB Binaries

 Playing this modlist will **never** require using paid mods, however this guide is for those who are willing to drop a few bucks for improved performance on GPU limited systems.

 There are two paywalled mods, which can provide a significant performance increase.
-The perfromance increase is most noticeable on GPU-limited system as opposed to CPU-limited ones.
+The perfromance increase is most noticeable on GPU-limited systems as opposed to CPU-limited ones.
 Notably, DLSS can even provide small reduction in VRAM usage (estimated roughly 10-20% on performance mode in DLSS.)

 Please check if your graphics card is compatible with DLSS before choosing to buy it.